joelparkerhenderson/demo-swift-excel-xlsx-reader-writer/README.md

-# Demo Swift Xslx Reader Writer
+# Demo Swift Excel Xlsx Reader Writer

-[XslxReaderWriter](https://github.com/renebigot/XlsxReaderWriter) is an Objective-C library that works with Excel OpenXml files (XLSX).
+[XlsxReaderWriter](https://github.com/renebigot/XlsxReaderWriter) is an Objective-C library that works with Excel OpenXml files (XLSX).

 ## To create this demo